SS Malda (1913): Construction

 Malda was launched at the Barclay, Curle & Co shipyard in Glasgow, Scotland on 7 March 1913, and completed in June that same year.
 The ship was 137.2 m long, had a beam of 17.7 m and a depth of 10.1 m.
 She was assessed at and had a pair of triple expansion engines producing 900 nhp, driving twin screw propellers.
 The ship could reach a maximum speed of 13.5 kn and had two masts and one funnel.
 As built, she had the capacity to carry 75 passengers and 11,000 tons of cargo.
 She had six sister ships: Mantola, Manora, Mashobra, Merkara, Mandala and Margha.

 Early career

-Malda completed her trails on the river Clyde in June 1913 and was subsequentely used on the London–Kolkata route with stops in Karachi and Bombay.
+Malda completed her trails on the river Clyde in June 1913 and was subsequently used on the London–Kolkata route with stops in Karachi and Bombay.
 She also sailed to British East Africa and Durban during her career.